kitcharoenp/kitcharoenp.github.io/_posts/2018-06-13-geodjango_application.md

 ---
 layout: post
-title:  "GeoDjango Application"
+title:  "GeoDjango Importing Spatial Data and Putting on the Map"
 categories: gis
 published: true
 ---
-#### Create a Application within the Project
+#### Importing Spatial Data and Putting on the Map